List of When Life Gives You Tangerines characters: Oh Ae-sun

 Although Ae-sun escaped becoming a haenyeo, she did not become a writer or attend university.
 Instead, she became a housewife to a fisherman and repeated her mother cycle of sacrifice—working, cooking, and cleaning every day—in the hope that her daughter, Geum-myeong, would have opportunities she never enjoyed.
 She was deeply concerned about her ability to be a good mother, fearing she might fail to provide the love and care her child needed.
 This anxiety fueled her dedication to raising Geum-myeong with exceptional care, projecting her own hopes and insecurities onto her, making maternal love and commitment the core of her life.
 Ae-sun became furious and fought back when her in-laws tried to force Geum-myeong to become a haenyeo.
 Having lived a quiet life after marriage, this was her first act of rebellion, which resulted in her being slapped by her mother-in-law.

 Ae-sun began publishing poetry in her 60s, with her poems appearing in magazines.
 In her 70s, she released a collection of poems titled You Have Done Well.
 After her husband's death, she volunteered teaching residents of a Jeju nursing home how to read, write, and express themselves through poetry.
 The residents called her "teacher," which brought her a sense of fulfillment.
 She lived in her renovated family home—originally her mother's—which had been sold to fund Geum-myeong's education but was later repurchased by Geum-myeong.

 The character of Oh Ae-sun is portrayed by IU.
 Moon So-ri plays the middle-aged Ae-sun, Seo-yeon as teen Ae-sun and Kim Tae-yeon as child Ae-sun.
 IU and Kim Tae-yeon received praise for their performances in the drama, leading to IU's nomination for Best Actress – Television and Kim Tae-yeon's nomination for Best New Actress — Television at the 61st Baeksang Arts Awards.
 IU also considered for the Grand Prize.
 She also won for Best Actress in 2025 Blue Dragon Series Awards.
+IU ranked second place in Gallup Korea's Television Actor of the Year annual poll, after co-star Park Bo-gum (Gwan-sik).